(S) Off-Campus & Haymarket Landing Student Permits

 Designated S spaces in the Phillips, Water Street and McPhee lots.
 If S spaces in these lots are full, parking is allowed in upper campus R spaces Monday-Friday from 7 a.m. - 9 p.m.

-Student (S) permits are valid all year (September 1 - August 23, 2013) and enforced Monday-Friday from 6 a.m. to 3 p.m. in the Water Street and Phillips lot and from 6 a.m. to 4:30 p.m. in the McPhee lot.
+Student (S) permits are valid through the entire academic year (August to August) and enforced Monday-Friday from 6 a.m. to 3 p.m. in the Water Street and Phillips lot and from 6 a.m. to 4:30 p.m. in the McPhee lot.

 The University of Wisconsin-Eau Claire is a self-contained unit with classrooms, libraries, recreational areas, food services, etc., all within walking distance.
 It is an environment where most individuals do not need transportation.
 Consequently, we recommend that students do not bring vehicles, unless off-campus employment dictates a need.

-Students living in the residence halls that do not have a permit of any type are eligible to purchase up to 5 days of parking in the "R" lots per semester.
-This is intended for the opportunity to bring back a family vehicle for short term use.
-It may not be used for a vehicle which has already used it's 5 day permit by someone else.
+Students living in the residence halls that are not applying for, or do not have, a permit of any type are eligible to purchase up to 5 days of parking in the "R" lots per semester.
+This is intended for the short term use of a family vehicle only; it may not be used for a vehicle which has already used it's 5 day permit by someone else.
 These permits are limited and available for sale starting on the Thursday prior to the week they will be used.
 You may not use 5 day permits and purchase another type of permit within the same semester.

 Bridgeman, Governors, Oak Ridge, Putnam, Towers and Chancellors lots.